VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 This output is useful, but we don't see specifically which lines in `src/example.py` were covered by our tests and which lines were missed.
 For a more detailed, interactive output use the argument `--cov-report=html`.
-When this command line argument is added, an `htmlcov` directory appears in the directory the tests were run from.
-This `htmlcov` directory contains a bunch of `html`, `js`, `css`, etc. files that create an interactive website for viewing code coverage.
+When this command-line argument is added, an `htmlcov` directory appears in the directory the tests were run from.
+This `htmlcov` directory contains a bunch of `HTML`, `JS`, `CSS`, etc. files that create an interactive website for viewing code coverage.

 If you have a tool like `VS code` extension
-`open in browser`, you can right click `htmlcov/index.html` and select "open in Default browser" to view the website.
+`open in browser`, you can right-click `htmlcov/index.html` and select "open in Default browser" to view the website.
 The index page shows coverage like the above `std_out` report.
 If you then click on `src/example.py` though, you are brought to a page showing `src/example.py` source code,